angrybacon/doomsday-wiki/markdown/articles/2021/09/27/dark-pitual.md

 under 2 hours (1 hour 49 minutes) and has been cleaned up to hopefully make it palatable for the ears.
-Currently it is only available on Youtube because unfortunately the payment model on SoundCloud means we cannot upload any additional content on there without paying for the priviledge.
+Currently it is only available on Youtube because unfortunately the payment model on SoundCloud means we cannot upload any additional content on there without paying for the privilege.
 Please do have a listen if you have time!

 :youtube{id=PHycYczJ_dk}